dhadrien/stoploss/README.md

 ## MVP UX Goal:

-- User provides Liquidity on ETH/DAI uniswap pair.
-(Price: 1 ETH = 300 DAI).
+- User provides $600 of Liquidity on ETH/DAI uniswap pair.
+(1 ETH, 300 DAI Price: 1 ETH = 300 DAI).
-- User goes to Stop Loss: if price of ETH < 250 DAI => I exit my LP position (convert to DAI the remaining).
+- User goes to Stop Loss: if my position goes under $500: exit in DAI

+(Note: A real bull would use STOP LOSS like this: if my position goes under 1.5 DAI: exit in ETH :))

 # Dev environment setup
 Using buidler, typescript, ganache-cli fork mode.